johnosbb/NLP/Spacy/README.md

 | VBZ       | Verb in 3rd person singular present tense     | "is", "has"  |

-Usingh these POS and Tags we can create a SpaCy [matcher](https://spacy.io/api/matcher) which will identify the verb and verb phrases in a sentence.
+Using these POS and Tags we can create a SpaCy [matcher](https://spacy.io/api/matcher) which will identify the verb and verb phrases in a sentence.

 ```python